 The contingent of Royal Marines guarding the base were invited to a tea hosted by the local Rotarians.
 It was soon discovered that the feast had been intended for the missing submarine crews and the hosts did not want to waste the food.
 The Marines turned the invitation down.
 The crew of Ursula enjoyed ‘big eats’ in their place.

 Hamburg Radio provided the answer.
-On January 16, 1940 it triumphantly announced that three British submarines had been sunk in the Helgoland Bight, two, Starfish and Undine were named.
-Unable to suppress news of the disaster any longer, an Admiralty communique reporting the disaster was read out to a stunned House of Commons.
+On January 16th, 1940 it triumphantly announced that three British submarines had been sunk in the Helgoland Bight, two, Starfish and Undine were named.
+Unable to suppress news of the disaster any longer, an Admiralty communique reporting the losses was read out to a stunned House of Commons.
 Late that night the BBC made the following announcement:

 ‘THE SECRETARY OF THE ADMIRALTY REGRETS TO ANNOUNCE THAT DURING THE PAST WEEKS HM SUBMARINES SEAHORSE, UNDINE AND STARFISH HAVE FAILED TO RETURN TO THEIR BASES OR REPORT.
 THESE THREE VESSELS HAVE BEEN ENGAGED ON PARTICULARLY HAZARDOUS SERVICE AND THE ADMIRALTY FEARS THAT THEY MUST NOW BE REGARDED AS HAVING BEEN LOST.
 NEXT OF KIN ARE BEING INFORMED AT ONCE.
 GERMAN RADIO HAS ANNOUNCED THAT PART OF THE CREWS OF UNDINE AND STARFISH HAVE BEEN RESCUED’

 The padre held a service next morning at Blyth.
 Bethell turned out the entire base.
+All three boats had been based at Blyth at the time of their loss.
 For many present the closing prayer, ‘Oh Eternal Lord God who alone spreadest out the heavens and rulest the raging of the seas, be pleased to receive into thy almighty and most gracious protection the persons of us thy servants and the fleet in which we serve…‘ must have had an added poignancy.
 Those who had earlier cheered Ursula’s success now saw the other side of the coin as jubilation turned to mourning.
 After the service the padre gathered some leading seamen for a peculiarly naval tradition, Opening lockers.
 ‘Dead men’s defects’ were sieved and sorted.
-Suspect letters were destroyed.
+Suspect letters and material with the potential to embarrass were destroyed.
 Anything that could be returned to the families was parcelled up.
 Pornographic material, clothing and anything else remotely desirable was auctioned off in the mess with the money going to the next of kin.

 Initially flickers of hope had been raised by a cruel rumour that the crews of all three had been taken prisoner but these embers were quenched when next of kin received Admiralty telegrams advising that the crew of Seahorse must now be presumed dead.
 Ruth Strong received hers on January 18, the day she was to have married Jack Dunwell.